Need a delicious, make-ahead breakfast idea? Try these Whole30 egg muffins!

 They’re a great fit for your Whole30 ff you use compatible sausage or bacon, such as Teton Waters Ranch 100% Grass Fed Beef Sausage or Applegate or Pedersons No Sugar Added Bacon.
 I’ve used TWR Andioulle and Polish Sausages and both work well in this recipe.
 Be sure to check out the entire Teton Waters Ranch Whole30 approved line up of dinner sausages, hot dogs, burgers, and more!
 If you’re using bacon pre-cook it in the oven or pan fry and slice into bite sized pieces before adding to the muffins.

-I like using silicone muffin liners or a silicone muffin pan for this recipe for easy clean up.
+I use silicone muffin liners or a silicone muffin pan for this recipe for easy clean up.
 Nothing sticks and they wash easily, especially the pan which is dishwasher safe!
 My favorite way to enjoy these muffins is over a bed of lightly dressed spinach or arugula!
-Searching for more breakfast inspiration?
-Check out my popular Whole30 Breakfast Casserole and Whole30 Breakfast Bowls as well…
+Searching for more breakfast inspiration, watch the video of this recipe!
+And, check out my popular Whole30 Breakfast Casserole and Whole30 Breakfast Bowls as well…

 Easy Whole30 Egg Muffins